Your Shopping List

 This is the best part!
 Fresh, in-season blueberries are literally bursting with flavor and are delicious in meals any time of the day – breakfast, lunch, dinner, snacks and even dessert!

 One of our all-time favorites (and a favorite of so many Eat REAL America members) is the Sweet Surprise Corn Salad – it is mind-blowingly delicious!
-Especially right now with all the freshly harvested in-season ingredients!
+Especially during the summer with all the freshly harvested in-season ingredients!

-In a cooking demo at the farmers’ market this past Saturday, one of the attendees said, “I was completely against the idea of putting vegetables and fruits together, but the flavor combination in this salad is delicious.
-I am shocked!”
+In a cooking demo I did at a local farmers’ market, one of the attendees said, “I was completely against the idea of putting vegetables and fruits together, but the flavor combination in this salad is delicious.
+I’m shocked!”

 Check out our video to see how easy it is to prepare…